 The program is headquartered at the University of Vienna, a major European institution of higher learning, dating from the fourteenth century with a diverse international student body.
 Learn more about what the city has to offer at Virtual Vienna.

-Program participants live in the Residenz Molkereistrasse, a modern student residence hall designed according to environmentally responsible, energy-efficient principles.
+Program participants typically live in the Residenz Molkereistrasse, a modern student residence hall designed according to environmentally responsible, energy-efficient principles.
 It is located in the Leopoldstadt section of Vienna near the Prater Park (with its famous Ferris wheel).
 Like their Austrian peers, students will make their way to the University using public transportation, which is ample and user-friendly.

 Participants in the Vienna program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the German language course.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s German language sequences nor equivalent to any specific on-campus course.
 Course titles, units of credit, and grades are placed on the College transcript.